NimbiDev/YouTube-Player/README.md

 ---

 🧑‍⚖️ This is an unofficial application and not published or supported by YouTube or Google llc.
-Intended for personal and educational purposes.
+It is intended for personal and educational purposes ***ONLY***.
 I am liable for nothing.